-Category General Rate Current (Percent of rate income) Proposed (Differential Factor) 2021/41
+Category General Rate Proposed (Differential Factor) 2021/41

-Farming Categories N/A 0.5
+Farming Categories 0.5

-Rural 25% N/A
+Rural N/A

-District Wide (excluding Farming) 75% 1
+District Wide (excluding Farming) 1

 - a.
 A District Wide Differential to apply to all rating units other than those in the farming category differential. - b.
 The Farming Categories applies to rating units classified as Farming.
 These properties will be identified in the District Valuation Roll ("DVR") using the "property Category" codes from Appendix F of the Rating Valuation Rules 2008(LINZS30300), promulgated by the Valuer General.
 Those categories are;